Christopher Niesche | July 2020

 Notably, the provision does not require the company to keep trading.
 Directors can still agree on an alternative arrangement with creditors.

-“What we’ve said to the director community is you can’t just set and forget this, incur an obligation now, thinking you meet the criteria for safe harbour and you’ll be fine – then not follow through with making sure that you try to turn the company’s fortunes around,” Gollin states.
+“What we’ve said to the director community is you can’t just set and forget this, incur an obligation now, thinking you meet the criteria for safe harbour and you’ll be fine – then not follow through with making sure that you try to turn the company’s fortunes around,” Gollin says.

 The onus is on accountability

-Directors seeking to invoke the provision need to properly document the reasoning behind their views as to the applicability of the provisions.
+Directors seeking to invoke the provision need to document the reasoning behind their views as to the applicability of the provisions.